 - Demesne Farm, Bellingham (http://www.demesnefarmcampsite.co.uk/).
 Another great working farm, this is typical Northumbrian in its landscape and its hospitality.
 Again, it offers accommodation for campers and non-campers.

 - The Border Hotel, Kirk Yetholm (https://www.borderhotel.co.uk/walking-penine-way/).
 The endpoint of the walk, this place certainly offers a welcome place to sit, eat and drink.
 And for those looking to really indulge in finishing the walk, they offer accommodation!
 The Border Hotel gives certificates to walkers who’ve just finished the trek, along with a free half-pint of beer.
-But if you’ve just finished hundreds of kilometers of walking, you’ll probably want more than half a pint.
+But if you’ve just finished hundreds of kilometres of walking, you’ll probably want more than half a pint.

 Are There Places To Eat And Drink Along The Way?